-Our application process varies slightly for domestic and international applicants but in general requires similar core elements including:
+Our application process varies slightly for domestic and international applicants but in general requires similar elements including:

 The Ohio State University does not recognize a three-year bachelor’s degree to be comparable to the American bachelor’s degree.
 One of the basic requirements for admission to Fisher is the completion of an American bachelor’s degree or its equivalent prior to matriculation.